-In our opinion, management's assessment that RBC Bearings Incorporated maintained effective internal control over financial reporting as of March 31, 2007, is fairly stated, in all material respects, based on the COSO criteria.
-Also, in our opinion, RBC Bearings Incorporated maintained, in all material respects, effective internal control over financial reporting as of March 31, 2007, based on the COSO criteria.
+In our opinion, RBC Bearings Incorporated maintained, in all material respects, effective internal control over financial reporting as of March 29, 2008, based on the COSO criteria.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of RBC Bearings Incorporated as of March 31, 2007 and April 1, 2006, and the related consolidated statements of operations, stockholders' equity (deficit) and comprehensive income (loss), and cash flows for each of the three years in the period ended March 31, 2007, and our report dated June 8, 2007 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of RBC Bearings Incorporated as of March 29, 2008 and March 31, 2007, and the related consolidated statements of operations, stockholders' equity and comprehensive income and cash flows, for each of the three years in the period ended March 29, 2008, and our report dated May 22, 2008 expressed an unqualified opinion thereon.

-/s/ ERNST & YOUNG LLP
+/s/ Ernst & Young LLP